syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Relational-Export.md

 ## Exporting Customization

-You can add title, description and enable/disable styling to the exporting document by using title, description and exportWithStyle properties respectively obtained in the `BeforeExport` event.
+You can add title and description to the exporting document by using the title and description properties respectively obtained in the `BeforeExport` event.
+Similarly, you can enable or disable styling on the exported document by using the `exportWithStyle` property.

 {% highlight CSHTML %}